crystallabs/crysterm/USAGE.md

   takes `value:` (`#percent` stays as a view property over it).
 - `ProgressBar` is read-only and unfocusable by default, as in Qt.
 Pass `keys: true` for the keyboard-editable variant.
+- `ProgressBar` fills in whole cells; `smooth: true` gives it sub-cell (eighth-block) resolution instead. `Gauge` is the same fill with `smooth` defaulting on, plus a `Float64` range, an inline label and stacked segments.
 - Scroll-bar visibility is `scrollbar_policy` alone, which accepts symbols:
   `w.scrollbar_policy = :as_needed`.